okta/okta.github.io/_source/_posts/2018-08-22-basic-crud-angular-7-and-spring-boot-2.md

 ## Learn More about Spring Boot and Angular

-It can be tough to keep up with fast moving frameworks like Spring Boot and Angular.
-This article is meant to give you a jump start on the latest releases, but it will likely be outdated within a few months.
-I'll do my best to update it to keep in sync with the title (Spring 2.1 and Angular 7).
-When Angular 8 comes out, I'll likely write a new post and add a note to this one.
+It can be tough to keep up with fast-moving frameworks like Spring Boot and Angular.
+This article is meant to give you a jump start on the latest releases.
+Angular 7 is rumored to ship with a newer, faster renderer (codenamed: [Ivy Renderer](http://ivy.angular.io/)).
+For specific changes, see [Angular's changelog](https://github.com/angular/angular/blob/master/CHANGELOG.md).
+For Spring Boot, see its [2.1 Release Notes(https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.1-Release-Notes).

 This article uses [Okta's Angular SDK]((https://www.npmjs.com/package/@okta/okta-angular).
 To learn more about this project, or help improve it, [see its GitHub project](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular).
 I'd love to make it even easier to use!

 This blog has a plethora of Spring Boot and Angular tutorials.
-Here's some of my favorites:
+Here are some of my favorites:

-I've written a number of Spring Boot and Angular tutorials in the past, please .

 * [Deploy Your Secure Spring Boot + Angular PWA as a Single Artifact](/blog/2018/06/18/spring-boot-angular-auth-code-flow)
 * [Build and Secure Microservices with Spring Boot 2.0 and OAuth 2.0](/blog/2018/05/17/microservices-spring-boot-2-oauth)